ho-nl/magento2-ReachDigital_InventoryOrderSourceReservations/README.md

     - 🔸Revert StockReservations ✅

 Credit Order when not shipped:
-    - 🔹Revert Source Reservations if available. 🚼
+    - 🔹Revert Source Reservations by refunded qty, if reservation exists. 🚼
     - 🔹Low Prio: Hide 'Return Qty to Source' because it isn't deducted yet.

 Credit Order when shipped: